2025 Pakistan floods: Casualties

-As rescue operations continued, KP’s Provincial Disaster Management Authority (PDMA) later confirmed around 210 deaths in KP alone (184 men, 14 women, 12 children).
+At least 1,037 people were killed, including 500 in Khyber Pakhtunkhwa and 304 in Punjab, and 1,067 others were injured.
 Buner District was the epicenter – a state of emergency was declared there after flash floods inundated the Pir Baba area, where at least 90 people perished.
 In Bajaur, at least 21 people were killed, with four houses destroyed.
 Battagram and Shangla suffered deadly lightning-triggered floods, with dozens of fatalities.
 18 family members were swept away by raging floods when they went near the river for selfies and a flash flood soon followed at least 10 people died with 4 recovered and 4 missing.

-On 15 August, a Mil Mi-17 operated by the Government of Khyber Pakhtunkhwa crashed in bad weather while carrying relief goods to rain-affected areas of Bajaur District, killing at least five people including Lt Col (R) Shahid Sultan, Gp Capt (R) Aftab Iqbal, Capt (R) Saleem Iqbal, Hav (R) Muhammad Jabbar and Hav (R) Muktiar Ali.
+On 15 August, a Mil Mi-17 operated by the Government of Khyber Pakhtunkhwa crashed in bad weather while carrying relief goods to rain-affected areas of Bajaur District, killing all five people on board.
 The aircraft lost contact while en route over Mohmand District.
 A day of mourning was announced.